- Bay willow

 For Patients & Caregivers

-Bottom Line: Willow bark is useful in relieving muscle and joint pain, but may have side effects similar to aspirin.
+Willow bark may help relieve muscle and joint pain, but may have side effects similar to aspirin.

 Willow bark is commonly used to treat pain and reduce fevers.
 It contains a compound called salicin that has been shown to have anti-inflammatory effects.
-Several studies have shown that willow bark extracts are effective in reducing back pain and osteoarthritis.
+Several studies suggest willow bark extracts can help reduce back pain and osteoarthritis.

 Although aspirin is developed from salicin, a direct comparison between aspirin benefits and willow bark benefits cannot be made.
 At the same time, aspirin-like side effects may occur with willow bark.

 What are the potential uses and benefits?

 - To reduce fever

 Willow bark is thought to act in a similar way as aspirin, but clinical trials have not been performed.